 - The scrollshot will now appear on your display for you to inspect.
 From here, you can Share, Edit, or Delete the image

-But not everyone can afford a high-end Galaxy or Huawei Mate smartphone.
-Luckily, you don't have to to be able to enjoy scroll capture.
+Of course, not everyone can afford or wants to use a high-end Galaxy, LG or Huawei Mate smartphone.
+Luckily, you don't have to in order to capture your entire screen.
 While it's not a feature baked into Android itself, that doesn't mean it can't be done.
-There's a third party app called Stitch & Share to save the day for those of you who don't have Galaxy phones.
+There's a third party app you can use: